keepsimple logo

 After editing, I re-counted the number of responses in the UXCG.
 This was necessary because, in the process of writing answers and editing, I removed those answers that were too difficult to understand due to the incomplete context.
 In fact, even now, there are answers in UXCG that are difficult to understand without context or expertise in the issue under discussion.
 This was the biggest dilemma for me.
 I removed many answers because of the professional experience threshold of the reader.
 However, I could not remove a number of answers, considering them too important.
 At the same time, I realized that many would not be able to understand them well enough.

-I constantly made a choice between readability, the amount of information, and my desires, and in the final version, I left only 896 answers (out of about 1300, I supposed).
+I constantly chose between readability, the amount of information, and my desires, and in the final version, I left only 896 answers (out of about 1300, I suppose).

 Step 9: English version